Submit Article

 What Were the Facts of This Case?

-On 1 September 2021, Farm to Fork purported to terminate the consultancy agreement with immediate effect.
-The termination notice referred to Clause 3.2(b) and Section 6 of Schedule 1, stating that because Farm to Fork intended to terminate immediately, it would pay Adamas SGD 66,660, described as “representing 3 months’ of consultancy fees as payment in lieu of notice.”
-However, Farm to Fork did not accompany the notice with payment of the stated sum, and it never made that payment.
+On 1 September 2021, Farm to Fork purported to terminate the consultancy agreement with immediate effect, although the agreement required three months' prior written notice for termination.
+In its termination notice, Farm to Fork stated that it would pay Adamas $66,660, representing three months' consultancy fees, as payment in lieu of notice.
+However, Farm to Fork did not actually make this payment.

 How Did the Court Analyse the Issues?